-When you buy the ingredients, though, make sure you buy enough to make several of these bag meals.
-When combined with the other bag meal recipes I’ve brought you so far, we are getting close to a whole months worth of back up meals already!
+So what does Bags to Dishes mean?
+It means we use only shelf-stable ingredients and you can pop all of the canned and packaged goods in one bag to use when needed.
+What I like to do is when I go to buy the ingredients, I make sure to buy enough to make several bag meals at once.
+When combined with the other bag meal recipes I’ve brought you so far, we are getting close to a whole month’s worth of backup meals already!

 Are y’all hungry?
 I sure am.
 Let’s get cooking!

-Place in an 8×8 casserole dish – or whatever you grab first that is oven proof.
+Place the in an 8×8 casserole dish or whatever you grab first that is oven-proof.

-Bake at 350 for 20 minutes.
-Or until bubbly.
-Top with cheese, if desired, and cook 5 minutes more.
+Bake at 350 for 20 minutes or until bubbly.

 Be sure you check out my original Bags to Dishes post to learn more about these meals and how you can adapt your family’s favorite recipes to be shelf stable.
 Also, take a gander at the other Bags to Dishes recipes I’ve shared!